 Four two-week courses are held throughout the Program in January-February 2021.
 Students are required to complete the Mars 101 Course, a three-hour prerecorded introductory course that is being offered for free to enrolled students.
 Each Course offers around 5-10 hours of in-class online instruction from Monday to Friday with up to two hours of live guest lectures per week.
 All classes and guest lectures take place in a close-knit synchronous environment via Zoom.
 Class times are coordinated in advance with individual faculty.
 Deliverables, readings, and files are coordinated by each instructor with Google Classroom Learning Management System (LMS) and via email.

 Tuition and Financial Aid

 Three full scholarships are available for MSE23.
 Financial aid opportunities and scholarships can be arranged with MarsU and potential partners or sponsors.
 With the support from our partners and sponsors, we are actively looking to develop partnerships to cover tuition costs for instruction, wages, and administration.

 MarsU is not a Title IV institution recognised by the Department of Education and is currently not eligible to support Student Loans.
 Students are required to make a 25% tuition deposit to enroll in the respective course and/or Program.
 Payment plans can be arranged on a case-by-case basis.
 We recommend that applicants undertake their own fundraising efforts and coordinate with to increase their chances to receive a scholarship.

 Students are immersed in teams of three to five people or can lead individual project to advance the learning and retainment of student's passions and course material.
 Team projects details and topics are coordinated in each course for a grade with individual instructors and may lead to coauthoring research publications for conferences and journals.
-Students and alumni of MSE have the opportunity to present projects during the Annual Mars University Summit in September 2022 with the global space community.
+Students and alumni of MSE have the opportunity to present projects during the Annual Mars University Symposium with the global space community.